UltimaHoarder/UltimaScraper/README.md

 * `{"sess":"your_sess_token"}`
 * `{"user-agent":"your_user-agent"}`

-If you're using 2FA or have these cookie:
+If you're using 2FA or have these cookies:
 * `{"auth_hash":"your_auth_hash"}`
 * `{"auth_uniq_":"your_auth_uniq_"}`